the-mill-voices/the-mill-voices.github.io/_posts/2016-05-02-mohammad-aslam.markdown

 image_large:

 ---
-A friend introduced me to the Mill a year ago; i live in Walthamstow but on the other side.
+A friend introduced me to The Mill a year ago; i live in Walthamstow but on the other side.
 We all know each other from the mosque and we come here two or three times a week and play Trumps.
-I like the staff at the Mill; everybody is really friendly.
+I like the staff at The Mill; everybody is really friendly.